Africanized bee: Morphology and genetics

 The popular term "killer bee" has only limited scientific meaning today because there is no generally accepted fraction of genetic contribution used to establish a cut-off between a "killer" honey bee and an ordinary honey bee.
 Government and scientific documents prefer "Africanized honey bee" as an accepted scientific taxon.

 Morphological tests

 Although the native African honey bees (Apis mellifera scutellata) are smaller and build smaller comb cells than the European honey bees, their hybrids are not smaller.
-Africanized honey bees have slightly shorter wings, which can only be recognized reliably by performing a statistical analysis on micro-measurements of a substantial sample.
+Africanized honey bees have slightly shorter wings, which can only be reliably identified through statistical analysis of micro-measurements from a substantial sample.